-- (a) Prior to the institution of court litigation, a party to a dispute shall petition the division for nonbinding arbitration.
+(a) Before the institution of court litigation, a party to a dispute, other than an election or recall dispute, shall either petition the division for nonbinding arbitration or initiate presuit mediation as provided in subsection (5).
+Arbitration is binding on the parties if all parties in arbitration agree to be bound in a writing filed in arbitration.
 The petition must be accompanied by a filing fee in the amount of \$50.
-Filing fees collected under this section must be used to defray the expenses of the alternative dispute resolution program. - (b) The petition must recite, and have attached thereto, supporting proof that the petitioner gave the respondents: - 1.
-Advance written notice of the specific nature of the dispute; - 2.
-A demand for relief, and a reasonable opportunity to comply or to provide the relief; and - 3.
-Notice of the intention to file an arbitration petition or other legal action in the absence of a resolution of the dispute.
+Filing fees collected under this section must be used to defray the expenses of the alternative dispute resolution program.

+(b) The petition must recite, and have attached thereto, supporting proof that the petitioner gave the respondents:

+1. Advance written notice of the specific nature of the dispute;

+2. A demand for relief, and a reasonable opportunity to comply or to provide the relief; and

+3. Notice of the intention to file an arbitration petition or other legal action in the absence of a resolution of the dispute.